Suciacarpa: Distribution and paleoecology

-The S. starriiholotype specimen was collected on Sucia Island while the paratype was collected on Little Sucia Island.
+The S. starrii holotype specimen was collected on Sucia Island while the paratype was collected on Little Sucia Island.
 Both fruits are preserved in calcareous nodules recovered from exposures of the Campanian age Cedar District Formation.
 The nodules formed in what is thought to have been a shallow marine shelf environment that also had ammonites and inoceramid bivalves.
 The formation has also preserved fossils of other terrestrial organisms including a single land snail, Condonella suciensis and a theropod femur, the first dinosaur identified from Washington State.

 The only fossil of S. xiangae was found in a calcareous nodule from an outcrop of the late Campanian Spray Formation, part of the Cretaceous Nanaimo Group.
 The formation outcrop is in the area of Shelter point on the central eastern coast of Vancouver Island, north of Sucuia and Little Sucia Islands.

 There is differing opinion regarding what latitude the formations were deposited at in the Campanian.
 One suggestion, the Baja–British Columbia hypothesis, is that in the Cretaceous the area was located at about 30° north latitude, similar to Modern Baja California, and subsequent tectonic movement has shifted the area 3000 km north to its present-day location.
 The other suggestion also involves northward tectonic movement, but suggests the Cretaceous location for the sediments was approximately the region of Northern California.